venetisgr/Fire_Detection_Custom_CNN_TFLite/README.md

-# Fire Detection with a Custom CNN in TFLite
+# Fire Detection with a Custom CNN in Arduino using TFLite